Finding and Managing Information for Your Dissertation

 Registration for visiting the National Library of Wales and viewing its materials is mandatory.
 Registration forms can be found in English and Welsh on the NLW website.

-AU Library Document Supply Service
+Aberystwyth University Library Document Supply Service

 If the item(s) you require is held neither with the AU Libraries or at the national Library of Wales, please use the AU Document Supply service: